 jdc Fine Art:

-jdc Fine Art was established in San Diego, CA in 2011 by Jennifer DeCarlo. jdc specializes in content-driven contemporary photography by established and emerging artists.
+jdc Fine Art was established in San Diego, CA in 2011 by Jennifer DeCarlo. jdc Fine Art specializes in content-driven contemporary photography by established and emerging artists.
 We work with national and international artists, and are dedicated to promoting work we see as critical to enduring themes in art history or underline our point in history.

 Our choices reflect our personal taste and aesthetic; we gravitate towards narrative, figurative work.
 Overarching currents in our artists' collective aesthetic include: the portrait; beauty and the poetics of the world; the every day; the image as document, memorial, snapshot, even lie; alternative or plural realities; and international issues.

-A number of our artists hybridize their work, so beyond the traditional editioned photographic print viewers will encounter other forms of photo-dependent or lens-driven works, such as artists' books, videos, unique photo-objects, photo-installations, and the like.
+A number of our artists hybridize their work.
+The product of our Artists' works are generally photographic; beyond prints viewers will encounter other forms of photo-dependent or lens-driven works, such as artists' books, videos, objects, installations, and the like.